sambidiah/Mini-Project-1/README.md

       - Open the terminal > enter Global Configuration Mode and enter the following code -*LAN 1*
         - Router(config)# interface GigabitEthernet0/0
+          - First available port for cable orginization and consistency
         - Router(config-if)# ip address 192.168.0.1 255.255.255.192
         - Router(config-if)# no shutdown
       - *LAN 2*
         - Router(config)# interface GigabitEthernet0/1
+          - Second available port for cable orginization and consistency
         - Router(config-if)# ip address 172.16.0.1 255.255.255.0
         - Router(config-if)# no shutdown
   - Set port status on the router to "on"
     - You can test this in Step 9

 **Configuring the gateways**